BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 We further show that this approach is equivalent to the indexing relation restriction method described in @indexRelationRestriction.

 ==== Equivalence to Indexing Relation Restriction
-#figure()[
+#figure(caption: [Illustration of Indexing Relation and Parameterisation])[
-  #image("paramed_indexing_rel.jpg")
+  #image("img/IndexingRelationWithParam.png")
 ] <paramedIndexingRelFigure>

 With careful observation, we note that the indexing cases that are included in the strong preimage operation on the antecedent are actually the same whether we are parameterising the indexing relation or restricting the indexing relation to the environmental constraint.
-Suppose we are taking the strong preimage of target variable $a$.
+Suppose we are taking the strong preimage of target variable $a$, we have that $a^R = (f_a)^(R')$.
 In either case, we only consider the indexing cases that at least map to one target variable assignment that satisfies $J and a$, and doesn't index any cases that satisfy $J and overline(a)$.
+Analysis is symmetric for taking the strong preimage of the negation of a target variable.

-Furthermore
+Furthermore,

 $ dom(R') = {X, C | exists T' R'[X, C, T']} = {X, C | exists T (P[C, T] and R[X, C, T])} = J_R $

-Both of them are going to the set of cases that index into at least one case that satisfies the input constraint.
+Both of them are going to the set of cases that index into at least one case in $J$.
 As such the output checks will be the same for both methods.

 This means that both methods are actually equivalent, i.e. will produce the same results (proven, disproven or unproven).

-Since the indexing relation restricttion is equivalent to the more efficient antecedent conditioning, this parametric method is also equivalent to that.
-Given the better efficiency of the method of conditioning the antecedent, that is preferable in practice.
+Since the indexing relation restriction is equivalent to the more efficient antecedent conditioning, this parametric method is also equivalent to that.
+Given the better efficiency of the method of conditioning the antecedent, that is a preferable method.

 === Parameterise Before Abstraction
 While the first strategy of using `param` is not any more effective than the restriction methods, our second strategy is likely to be more effective.